-- Kaana – a girl baby.
-A baby boy is a gakenge.
+- Kaana – a girl child.
+A baby is a gakenge.

-- Karĩgũ – a young girl not yet circumcised.
+- Karĩgũ – a young innocent girl not yet circumcised.
 (Kĩrĩgũ – A big girl beginning to be naughty.)

 - Mũiritu – A maiden after circumcision and before marriage.

 - Mũhiki – A bride for the first year after marriage.
 If she goes beyond this one year without getting pregnant she begins to raise concern.
 A few more years without getting pregnant and she undergoes a resurrection ceremony called Kũriũkio kwa mũhiki which is intended to awaken her.
 (Kũriũkio – to be resurrected)

 - Mũhiki wa rwara rũmwe – A primipara with only one child.

 - Mũtumia wa kang’ei – An older married woman who can join in the wedding dance when food is taken to the village of the groom.
 (Wabai – a class term for mature matrons.)